BillJr99/Ursinus-CS173/_pages/Assignments/Functions/asmt-faces.md

 Modify your `drawHappyFace` function to accept three additional `int` parameters for red, green, and blue, and set the color in the beginning of your function so that the face draws in the color you specify (each color is a mixture of red, green, and blue, with values ranging from 0 to 255).
 Modify your `main` function to provide red, green, and blue values of your choosing to each of your calls to `drawHappyFace`: use different colors each time!

 You can visit [this page](https://www.rapidtables.com/web/color/RGB_Color.html) to identify red, green, and blue values for your favorite colors.

+## Extra Credit (20%): Animations
+The StdDraw library supports animations!
+This uses a technique called "iteration" which, over and over again, draws on the screen, clears the screen, and then re-draws the screen slightly differently.
+Using [this article](https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html), search for the code segment that discusses animating graphics "moving in a circle" and try it out in your function!
+Inside the loop, you'll call `StdDraw.clear()`, perform all of your drawing instructions, then call `StdDraw.show()` followed by `StdDraw.pause(20)` (or some small number of milliseconds).

 ## Finishing Touches and Writeup